 The moon, Mars and a bright star called Aldebaran are putting on a great skywatching show this week.

-All the action occurs in the predawn hours of Tuesday and Wednesday (July 26 and 27), according to the editors of Stardate magazine.
+The action occurs in the predawn hours of Wednesday, according to the editors of StarDate magazine.

 Both Mars and Aldebaran glow orange, but right now the star is about twice as bright as Mars, StarDate's editors said.